BenceBertalan/TaskAPI/readme.md

 The tasks have the following required JSON fields:

--Name: The name of the task
+- Name: The name of the task
--Command: The command which the user wants to run
+- Command: The command which the user wants to run

 The app can be run standalone or using Docker Compose.